peterhinch/micropython-nano-gui/README.md

 The chosen template will need to be edited to match the display in use, the MicroPython target and the electrical connections between display and target.
-Electrical connections are detailed in the driver source.
+Electrical connections are detailed in the template source.
  * `color_setup.py` Hardware setup for the display.
 As written supports an SSD1351 display connected to a Pyboard.